flight505/mcp-think-tank-py/kg-think-mcp.md

   - **Completed**: Implemented Knowledge Reasoning Workflow with steps: (1) Knowledge Query → (2) Context Retrieval → (3) Structured Reasoning → (4) Reflection → (5) Knowledge Capture → (6) Related Entity Exploration → (7) Reasoning Summary
 - [ ] Provide an API so that Claude (via the conversation) can call `mcp.run_workflow("build_feature")`, which triggers the orchestrated steps behind the scenes.
 Return intermediate states to Claude.

-- [ ] **Timeout and Error Recovery**
+- [x] **Timeout and Error Recovery**
-- [ ] For each tool call, ensure we have a well-defined timeout (e.g. 30s) using `asyncio.wait_for` or built-in FastMCP timeouts.
+- [x] For each tool call, ensure we have a well-defined timeout (e.g. 30s) using `asyncio.wait_for` or built-in FastMCP timeouts.
+  - **Completed**: Added `_execute_with_timeout_and_recovery` method that implements timeouts with `asyncio.wait_for` and resets timeout after each call
+  - **Completed**: Enhanced DAGTask to handle timeouts intelligently with retry mechanisms
-- [ ] If a step fails (network error, disk error), the orchestrator tries a fallback path or logs the failure for the user.
+- [x] If a step fails (network error, disk error), the orchestrator tries a fallback path or logs the failure for the user.
+  - **Completed**: Implemented robust error handling with fallback paths, retry mechanisms, and detailed error reporting
+  - **Completed**: Added exponential backoff for retries and adaptive timeout management
-- [ ] No single error should crash the entire server; the system must degrade gracefully.
+- [x] No single error should crash the entire server; the system must degrade gracefully.
+  - **Completed**: Added graceful degradation with fallback options and detailed error context
+  - **Completed**: Enhanced DAGTask with fallback execution capability through execute_with_fallback method
+  - **Completed**: Implemented Circuit Breaker pattern to prevent cascading failures
+  - **Completed**: Added support for service isolation with automatic recovery through half-open state
+  - **Completed**: Created CircuitBreakerManager for system-wide circuit breaker management
+  - **Completed**: Integrated circuit breakers with the orchestrator's timeout and error recovery systems
+  - **Completed**: Added MCP tools for monitoring and managing circuit breakers

-- [ ] **Embedding Cache & Performance**
+- [x] **Embedding Cache & Performance**
-- [ ] Since we generate embeddings for each new entity/observation, store them in memory to avoid repeated re-encodings.
+- [x] Since we generate embeddings for each new entity/observation, store them in memory to avoid repeated re-encodings.
-- [ ] For large `.jsonl` knowledge bases, implement a partial load or indexing strategy to keep search within feasible latency.
+- [x] For large `.jsonl` knowledge bases, implement a partial load or indexing strategy to keep search within feasible latency.

-- [ ] **Logging & Metrics**
+- [x] **Logging & Metrics**
-- [ ] All major tool calls should log usage in `mcp-think-tank.log`, including timestamps, parameters, and success/failure.
+- [x] All major tool calls should log usage in `mcp-think-tank.log`, including timestamps, parameters, and success/failure.
-- [ ] (Potentially) implement usage analytics to measure how often each tool is called, average search time, etc., to keep performance in check.
+- [x] (Potentially) implement usage analytics to measure how often each tool is called, average search time, etc., to keep performance in check.

 ---